Why a Building Survey might be the best survey for your prospective home

 - Any building constructed in an unusual way regardless of its age.

-- Properties which are in a dilapidated condition.
+- Properties that are in a dilapidated condition.

 - Properties with unusual features.